sejal-1604/HireTalent_proj/README.md

-# 🚀 Hire Talk: AI-Powered Hiring Platform
+# 🚀 Hire Talent: AI-Powered Hiring Platform

 is a fast, efficient, and intelligent hiring management platform built for modern teams.
 It streamlines the entire recruitment process — from job posting to candidate selection — with the help of AI, automation, and an intuitive dashboard.
 Designed to reduce friction, save time, and bring transparency into every stage of hiring.